- Joel reads some poetry to the 'Bots, who sport beatnik beards.

-- Anything But That!/Call Back: Upon seeing the opening credit "Lippert Productions", Joel and the Bots dredge up memories of other Lippert films they've been forced to watch.
+- Anything but That!: Upon seeing the opening credit "Lippert Productions", Joel and the Bots dredge up memories of other Lippert films they've been forced to watch.

-- Everything's Worse with Bees: "Relax?!
+- Bee Afraid: "Relax?!
 There's a bee the size of a moose over there, and you want him to relax?!"

 - The Scrappy: In-Universe example with Joel's puppet, "Joey The Lemur".
 Crow and Servo quickly get fed up with Joel's over-the-top obnoxious puppeteering.
-Fortunately, they don't take their frustrations out on the honey bear which appears in the actual film.
+Fortunately, they don't take their frustrations out on the kinkajou which appears in the actual film.